Frequently Asked Questions

 You still must pay the housing deposit (or obtain a waiver) and complete the online housing contract by the stated deadlines.
 If you are approved to retain special/medical housing, we will make your assignment prior to releasing rooms for the general student population.

-- Students that live in Catskill, DuBois, Gerry, Murphy, O’Connor or Russell Halls must have a meal plan.
-All students in these halls will be defaulted to a 19 meal plan, and may change this online beginning June 1, 2018, using HMS.
+- Students who live in Catskill, DuBois, Gerry, Murphy, O’Connor or Russell Halls must have a meal plan.
+All students in these halls will be defaulted to a 19 meal plan, and may change this online beginning June 1, 2019, using HMS.
 Students have through the first 10 days of classes to make changes to their meal plan.

 - Residents of the Riverview Townhouses do not have to have a meal plan.
 They may choose to have one if they wish (including a commuter plan), but it is not required.